Casina (play): Pardalisca's trick

 Cleostrata's maid Pardalisca comes rushing out, apparently in great distress, lamenting in cretic metre in an entertaining parody of tragic style.
 She falls into Lysidamus's arms, and tells him that Casina has got hold of a sword and is threatening to kill whoever tries to go to bed with her that day.
 Lysidamus makes a slip and asks "She's going to kill me?"
 Meanwhile Pardalisca, speaking aside to the audience, tells them that her play-acting is all a trick thought up by Cleostrata.
 She goes on to tell Lysidamus that Casina in fact has two swords, one to kill him and the other to kill Olympio.
 Lysidamus in alarm offers her a reward of slippers and a gold ring if she can persuade Casina to put down her sword.

-Pardalisca goes inside and Olympio arrives with provisions and a cook that he has hired in the market.
+Pardalisca goes inside and Olympio arrives with provisions and a cook whom he has hired in the market.
 He warns the cook to make sure his assistants don't steal anything.
 Lysidamus grabs Olympio and begs him to wait.
 Olympio pushes him off, complaining of his bad breath.
 When Lysidamus claims to be Olympio's master, Olympio reminds him that he, Olympio, is now a free man.
 Lysidamus humiliates himself by saying that he himself is Olympio's slave and asks him how soon he'll get his entertainment.
 He tells Olympio about Casina's sword, but Olympio assures him that it is just a woman's trick and there is nothing to fear.
 They go inside together.